angeluriot/Papermap/doc/contribute/papers.md

 * If the paper is a literature review, use the total number of participants in the reviewed papers
 * If the paper is a literature review of literature reviews, use the total number of participants in the initial non-review papers
+* If the sample size is not specified, select `(Not specified)`
-* If you don't have access to the full text of the paper and the abstract does not help, select `No access`
+* If you don't have access to the full text of the paper and the abstract does not help, select `(No access)`
-* If the sample size is not specified, select `Not specified`
-* If the study does not involve any participants, select `Not applicable`

 ## P-value